Brikwerk/nxbt/README.md

 ![screenshot](https://raw.githubusercontent.com/Brikwerk/nxbt/master/docs/img/nxbt-example.png)

+## Differences
+This fork fixes some dependancies and assets required by the original NXBT.
+This fork will soon also fix the NXBT Webapp to consistently connect to your Nintendo Switch.

 ## Key Features

-- Use your favourite web browser to control a Nintendo Switch with any keyboard or gamepad.
+- (IN-FIX) Use your favourite web browser to control a Nintendo Switch with any keyboard or gamepad.
 - Use your terminal to control a Nintendo Switch with a keyboard.
 - Use a macro from your terminal, browser, or Python script
 - Use the NXBT Python API to write programs to control your Nintendo Switch.